Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 This runs on every turn via StatusLine.
 Its job:

-- Calculate true "free until compaction" percentage
+- Calculate total tokens used and true "free until compaction" percentage

 - Trigger